BrianSchroer/SparkyTools/SparkyTools.XmlConfig/api.md

 _see also_:
 * the rest of the [**"Sparky suite"** of .NET utilities and test helpers](https://www.nuget.org/profiles/BrianSchroer)
 ---

+### ConfigurationSectionDeserializer / ConfigurationSectionListDeserializer

-This package makes it easy to load a strongly-typed object (or IList of objects) from a custom **web.config** or **app.config** file section without having to write a custom **[IConfigurationSectionHandler](https://msdn.microsoft.com/en-us/library/system.configuration.iconfigurationsectionhandler)** implementation.
+These classes makes it easy to load a strongly-typed object (or IList of objects) from a custom **web.config** or **app.config** file section without having to write a custom **[IConfigurationSectionHandler](https://msdn.microsoft.com/en-us/library/system.configuration.iconfigurationsectionhandler)** implementation.

 In the .config file, register each custom section with a type of "SparkyTools.XmlConfig.**ConfigurationSectionDeserializer**" or
 "SparkyTools.XmlConfig.**ConfigurationSectionListDeserializer**":